Nathan McCullum: Domestic career

-McCullum made his first class debut for Otago in the 1999–2000 season.
-His first List A match came in the 2000–01 season and his first Twenty20 domestic match was against Canterbury at Christchurch on 13 January 2006.
-Later that year, McCullum was selected as part of the 30-man preliminary squad for the 2006 ICC Champions Trophy alongside fellow Otago teammates Warren McSkimming and Bradley Scott but ultimately missed out on the final squad.
-In 2007, he toured the Netherlands and served as a player-coach for Hermes Cricket Club taking charge of the age group and main team.
+McCullum made his first-class debut for Otago in the 1999–2000 season.
+His first List A match came in the 2000–01 season, and his first Twenty20 domestic match was against Canterbury at Christchurch on 13 January 2006.
+Later that year, McCullum was selected as part of the 30-man preliminary squad for the 2006 ICC Champions Trophy alongside fellow Otago teammates Warren McSkimming and Bradley Scott, but ultimately missed out on the final squad.
+In 2007, he toured the Netherlands and served as a player-coach for Hermes Cricket Club, taking charge of the age group and main team.

-McCullum is building a reputation as a travelling Twenty 20 player, having played in Twenty 20 tournaments since 2010 for Lancashire, Pune Warriors India, Sunrisers Hyderabad, Sydney Sixers and Glamorgan as well as still turning out for his native side Otago.
-In 2010, he was signed up by Lancashire replacing Shoaib Malik as its overseas player for Friends Provident T20.

-He was picked by Sydney Sixers for the 2011–12 Big Bash League season.
-He was also part of the Sydney Sixers team which won the 2012 Champions League T20 and he played a crucial role with the ball in the final picking up 3/24 in the final against the Highveld Lions.
-He was picked by Glamorgan side as an injury replacement for Dirk Nannes for the 2013 Friends Life T20 and he was also the second overseas player to play for Glamorgan during the tournament.
+McCullum played in a number of overseas Twenty20 tournaments from 2010 for sides including Lancashire, Pune Warriors India, Sunrisers Hyderabad, Sydney Sixers, and Glamorgan.
+In 2010, he replaced Shoaib Malik as Lancashire's overseas player for the T20 Blast and was selected by Sydney Sixers for the 2011–12 Big Bash League season.
+He was part of the Sydney team which won the 2012 Champions League Twenty20, taking three wickets in the final against Highveld Lions.